 An ORF file format is a Raw image taken by an Olympus digital camera.

 ORF files don’t lose quality through compression.
-They store image data, like colour, saturation, or contrast, exactly as captured by the camera’s sensor.
+They store image data, like color, saturation, or contrast, exactly as captured by the camera’s sensor.
 In comparison, JPEGs lose quality every time you open them.
 Therefore, they don’t offer you the best editing possibilities.
 ORF files hold 12 or more bits per pixel.
 JPEGs only hold 8.

 Like other RAW files, your computer might not easily view this image file format.
 You will need specific software to view, open, convert or edit ORF files.
 These could be editing software, specific programs from the manufacturer, or third-party converting programs.